For starters, you may want to read this article to get a better understanding of the self-audit process.

 - Location: Select the facility you want to audit.

-- Law Types: Select the jurisdiction(s) for which regulations you want to audit for, like state regulations, local regulations, or both.
+- Law Types: Select the jurisdiction(s) for which regulations you want to audit for, like state regulations, local regulations, both state and local, or Federal.

 - License(s) to be audited: This dropdown is a list of the license types held at the location you selected.
 Select the license type(s) you want to audit.